Idris Elba’s Valentine’s Date Contest: 2,500 To 15,000 Entry Bundles Sold Out [Video]

 The contest actually ends on Valentine’s Day — on February 14 — and afterward, the winner will be notified that they are headed for a date with Idris when they receive the blessed news via email.
 Meanwhile, the Omaze website lets Elba’s fans know that they get more chances to win by giving a donation to W.E.
 Can Lead, a charity that helps women in Africa gain quality educations.
 The fact that the donations benefit W.E.
 Can Lead and also provides an opportunity to potentially meet Idris in person and pound his “yams,” as Elba puts it in the viral video, is being described as a win-win situation by some folks.

 As such, the donation items are selling out.
-One such item that provided 2,500 entries to win was a Pacific Rim Poster that is 24″ x 36″, but is now currently sold out.
+One such item that provided 2,500 entries to win was a Pacific Rim poster that is 24″ x 36″, but is now currently sold out.
 According to the cost of bundle that includes 1,000 entries to win and a T-shirt of Idris for sale for $100, the bundle with 2,500 entries coupled with the poster likely sold for $250 for each bundle.
 Also sold out is the bundle that combined 10,000 entries to win and a signed Luther DVD, which was “a copy of BBC’s Luther Season 1 autographed by Idris Elba.”
 Chances are that might have sold for $1,000.
 Then there was the bundle that offered 15,000 entries to win and a signed 8″ x 10″ autographed head shot of Idris that’s also sold out, and probably went for $1,500.

 However, not all of the bundles offering extra entries to win a date with Idris are sold out.
 Elba fans might want to jump on the contest, because there are only three bundles left — as of this writing — to buy 50,000 entries to win and a “copy of Interview featuring and signed by Idris Elba” for a $5,000 donation.
 The bundle with 250,000 entries to win a date with Elba, along with tickets to the Dark Tower premiere, only has one left — but goes for $25,000.